lkw303/MOMO-Webpage/README.md

 # MOMO Webpage
-this webpage is created do that a user can send messages which will be displayed on the Neopixel Matirices on the sides of the MOMO bot.
+Initially, this webpage was created do that a user can send messages which will be displayed on the Neopixel Matirices on the sides of the MOMO bot.
+I have since added more features to it such as a graph to observe the robot's velocity , a map to show the robot's position in a localised map, and the a MJPEG Canvas to view the image stream from the robot's camera.
 <br></br>
 <img src = "./images/webpage_screenshot.png">
 <br></br>